sipcapture/homer/README.md

 | `--section <path>` | Dotted JSON path only |
 | `--include-secrets` | Do not redact credentials |
 | `--compact` | Single-line JSON |

-`show-config` is an alias for the same command.

 ### Wizard (Config Generator)